david618/createRouteData/merging.md

 Picked 10,000 routes
 - Start each route at a random time on the route at least duration milliseconds before end
 - Merge the data with master adding master start time

+This Open Office [Calc Spreadsheet](./Samples.ods) was used to estimate the size of the simulation files.

+For a simulation with 10,000/s and 40 bytes/sample; 5 minute simulation would be 114MB.